ibm-cloud-docs/power-iaas/ordering-direct-link.md

       </tr></table>

   Direct Link 2.0 is available in all current locations except Toronto 1.</br>
   Each location requires its own Direct Link Connect.
-For example, If you order a Direct Link for Frankfurt 04, you can not establish connection to the VMs in Frankfurt 05.
+For example, if you order a Direct Link for Frankfurt 04, you can not establish connection to the VMs in Frankfurt 05.
   {: note}

 - **Routing Option** - Select <strong>Local Routing (Free)</strong> to access all the data centers that are connected at the location that you specified in the <strong>Location</strong> field.
 Select <strong>Global Routing</strong> to access all the IBM Cloud data centers in the world.